DevOpsCraftsman/CoSMIC/README.md

 ## Introduction

-The CoSMIC concepts were first introduced by Dave Farley in his book “Modern Software Engineering” (2021) as a way to manage code complexity.
+The CoSMIC concepts were first introduced together by Dave Farley in his book “Modern Software Engineering” (2021) as a way to manage code complexity.
 They are: